coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 feet long and 3 feet wide.
 It can be hung or placed on a surface and then activated by speaking a command word.
 The same command word deactivates the mirror.
-If a creature sees its reflection in the mirror's surface, an exact duplicate of that creature comes into being.
+If a creature sees its reflection in the mirror’s surface, an exact duplicate of that creature comes into being.
 This opposite immediately attacks the original.
 The duplicate has all the possessions and powers of its original (including magic).
 Upon the defeat or destruction of either the duplicate or the original, the